Return

 setlist.
 The full-length Excerpts

-from Octopus was retired, but Knots and The Advent of Panurge
+from Octopus was retired, but Knots and The

-were still played.
+Advent of Panurge were still played.

 Derek's

-habit of introducing himself as some other famous singer continued on this
+habit of introducing himself as some other famous singer continued

-tour.
-At times, he even introduced
+on this tour.
+At times, he even

-audience's delight.
+the audience's delight.
 On occasion, the

 group would even follow this with a couple measures of Yes' Siberian Khatru